-7.1 Annex C contains a guideline that provides an overview of the issuance, transfer and retirement of Planned Emissions Reductions and VERs issued from Projects following the Gold Standard Land-use & Forests Activity Requirements.

-7.2 Buffer: For projects applying the Land-use & Forests Activity Requirements (only) 20% of the issued validated and verified carbon credits shall be transferred into The Gold Standard Buffer.
+- 7.1 Annex C contains a guideline that provides an overview of the issuance, transfer and retirement of Planned Emissions Reductions and GSVERs issued from Projects following the Gold Standard Land-use & Forests Activity Requirements. - 7.2 Buffer: For projects applying the Land-use & Forests Activity Requirements (only) 20% of the issued PERs and GSVERs shall be transferred into The Gold Standard Buffer.
 The transfer is distributed pro rata according to the vintage years.
-Upon written notice to the Gold Standard at or prior to issuance, the Project Developer may transfer credits from other

-Gold Standard certified Projects to the Gold Standard Conformity Buffer in lieu of the carbon credits from the Project.

-7.3 Planned Emissions Reductions: PERs may be issued by Projects following the Land-use & Forest Activity Requirements.
-They are subject to the following requirements:

-- Planned Emissions Reductions shall be issued only from project areas that have scientifically robust carbon modelling as required by the relevant GS-Approved Methodology. - Planned Emissions Reductions shall be issued only from project areas where the auditor confirms, by certification, that trees have been planted or activity has taken place. - Planned Emissions Reductions shall be issued only after a successful Design Certification or subsequent Performance Certification. - 80% of the Planned Emissions Reductions shall be issued into the projects registry account according to their expected vintage years (years of delivery).
-The remaining 20% shall be issued into The Gold Standard Compliance Buffer. - All transfers and assignments of Planned Emissions Reductions shall be recorded in The Gold Standard Registry. - After Performance Certification, where the effective emission reductions are verified, the Planned Emissions Reductions are converted into Planned Emissions Reductions, which are issued into The Gold Standard Registry. - Project Developers shall transparently communicate the differences between validated and Planned Emissions Reductions as described by the definitions of the Gold Standard Clais Guidelines.

-7.3 Issuance of PERs: A/R Projects may issue PERs for maximum 5 years ahead of successful Initial Certification or subsequent Performance Certification.
-Agriculture Projects may issue validated carbon credits up to 3 years in the future.

-7.4 Carbon Performance: The Project Developer must ensure that the project carbon stocks are aligned with the number of issued PERs and GS-VERs over time.
-This section also defines the activities that shall be implemented if the project carbon stocks decline below the levels of issued PERs and GS-VERs.
+Upon written notice to the Gold Standard at or prior to issuance, the Project Developer may transfer credits from other Gold Standard certified Projects to the Gold Standard Conformity Buffer in lieu of the carbon credits from the Project. - 7.3 Planned Emissions Reductions (PERs): PERs may be issued by Projects following the Land-use & Forest Activity Requirements.
+They are subject to the following requirements: - PERs shall be issued only from project areas that have scientifically robust carbon modelling as required by the relevant GS-Approved Methodology. - PERs shall be issued only from project areas where the auditor confirms, by certification, that trees have been planted or activity has taken place. - PERs shall be issued only after a successful Design Certification or subsequent Performance Certification. - 80% of the PERs shall be issued into the projects registry account according to their expected vintage years (years of delivery).
+The remaining 20% shall be issued into The Gold Standard Compliance Buffer. - All transfers and assignments of PERs shall be recorded in The Gold Standard Registry. - After Performance Certification, where the effective emission reductions are verified, the PERs are converted into GSVERs, which are issued into The Gold Standard Registry. - Project Developers shall transparently communicate the differences between Planned Emissions Reductions and Verified Emissions Reductions as described by the definitions of the Gold Standard Claims Guidelines. - 7.4 Issuance of PERs: A/R Projects may issue PERs for maximum 5 years after a successful Project Design Certification or subsequent Performance Certification.
+Agriculture Projects may issue PERs up to 3 years in the future. - 7.5 Carbon Performance: The Project Developer must ensure that the project carbon stocks are aligned with the number of issued PERs and GSVERs over time.
+This section also defines the activities that shall be implemented if the project carbon stocks decline below the levels of issued PERs and GSVERs.
 For the Performance Certification the project owner shall provide documentation using the template 'Carbon Performance'.
 The most recent version of the template shall be used.